 Need a quick, inexpensive, and personalized gift?

-Embroidery machines are perfect for knocking people off your gifts lists.
+Embroidery machines are perfect for knocking people off your gift lists.
 I use my machine to make embroidered Christmas, birthday, wedding, engagement, and even Easter gifts.

 In fact, here’s a list of 30 embroidered gift ideas you can make!
 Ranging from silly things like embroidered toilet paper as a hostess gift to more practical stuff like embroidering sports bags for kids.

 6. In-the-Hoop Quilting (Block Piecing, Applique, and Free-Motion Stitching)

 Thanks partly to fun and functional accessories like magnetic hoops and Monster Block Makers, quilting with an embroidery machine is fairly uncomplicated.

 For instance, if you’re an avid quilter who hates finishing quilts (me!), an embroidery machine does the free-motion quilting for you.